GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

    gmt('destroy')

-Sure, we could as well have shut down Matlab but calling *gmt('destroy')* serves also another purpose that at times may be quite important.
-What it does is to clear up the **GMT** session and remove it.
-We may want to force this when we call *gmt('gmtset')*.
-The subtle thing about it is that if we have a session running, calling *gmtset* wont do anything because that command is ignored.
-Only upon starting a session will the contents of *gmt('gmtset ...')* be taken into account.

 So that's basically how it works.
 When numeric data has to be sent *in* to **GMT** we use MATLAB variables holding the data in matrices or structures or cell arrays depending on the case.
 On